 Side effects can never be ruled out.
 Even long-established vaccines have side effects.
 It is important to be fully familiar with these, since this is the only way to ensure sound decisions are made regarding who can safely receive the vaccine and who is more likely to be at risk from vaccination than to benefit from it.
 One key purpose of the testing and approval process is to be able to describe the side effects clearly.
 This also includes being able to determine which groups of people are subject to such effects and to what extent.

 Even after approval, a newly introduced vaccine continues to undergo monitoring and research.
-Sometimes very rare side effects are not recorded until after approval.
+Sometimes very rare side effects are not observed until after approval.
 Very rare might mean one case in more than 10,000 vaccinated people, for example.
-For Germany, the centrally records all side effects and vaccination responses – regardless of the manufacturer.
+For Germany, the Paul Ehrlich Institute (PEI) centrally records all side effects and vaccination responses – regardless of the manufacturer.

 Anyone suffering from an acute illness including a temperature of over 38.5°C should not be vaccinated until they have recovered.
 However, a cold or slightly raised temperature (below 38.5°C) is not a reason to postpone vaccination.
 In case of hypersensitivity to a vaccine ingredient, the vaccination should not be administered: please inform the doctor administering the vaccination beforehand if you have any allergies.

 For information on vaccination in your region and to make an appointment, go to www.116117.de.

 The Federal Centre for Health Education has compiled an extensive collection of information on coronavirus vaccinations.